cliffordp/cliff-wp-plugin-boilerplate/README.md

 * Copy wp-plugin-name to your plugin's directory and rename it to your plugin's name
 * Perform a find and replace at the project level as follows:
-  1. Find the text `wp-plugin-name` and replace with `your-plugin-name` in all files
+  1. Find the text `wp-plugin-name` and replace with `your-plugin-name` in all files.
+This **must** match your plugin directory and its text domain.
   1. Find the text `wp_plugin_name` and replace with `your_plugin_name` in all files
   1. Find the text `WordPress Plugin Boilerplate` and replace with `Your Plugin Name` in all files
   1. Find the text `WP_Plugin_Name` and replace with `Your_Plugin_Name` in all files